ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 ## Step 2: Create your shared lab02 repo

 There are three steps involved here.
-First, we'll give you an overview, and then the details:
+We will explain each of these in detail shortly.
+But to give you an idea of the process at a high level, we've listed the three steps you will be asked to do, below:

 1. One of the two pair partners should log into [GitHub](https://github.com) to create an empty private repo *in a particular way*, namely, pre-populated only with a `README.md`, and a .`gitignore` for Python.
 2. The first pair partner will then invite the second to be a collaborator with **Admin** access.